Late last year I had a dream that I found the grave of Captain Thomas Feenhagen, my great-great-great-grandfather.

 This was another unique style to Mt.
 Carmel — a cylindrical monument.
 There were two of these that I found — there could be more, in the overgrown portions of the cemetery — and it was the same color and carved the same way, so it’s safe to say that these came from the same mason.

-The Natty Boh building can be seen through the trees to the left of the monument.
+The Natty Boh building can be seen through the trees to the right of the monument.
+To the left through the tree is the old First Mariner building.

 John Cathcart, War of 1812 veteran.
 This was close to unreadable, but it does say that Cathcart participated in the defense of the city in 1814.